lib-salt/Doosan-Pick-and-Place/README.md

 The path to "src/doosan-robot2/common2/imp" should be added as a python path to the ~/.bashrc file to allow for modules to be imported, or any alternative methods that allow for the same usability.

 If the packages have been directly installed from the original github respositories the following changes need to be made:
-  -sort_seg package needs to be added to doosan-robot2 -the packages common2 and dsr_description2 will need to be replaced with the same packages located in this repository
+- sort_seg package needs to be added to doosan-robot2
+- the packages common2 and dsr_description2 will need to be replaced with the same packages located in this repository

 ## Launch:

 ### Doosan Simulation:
 To launch a basic simulation of the doosan robot can be done by running the following command:

 ```
   ros2 launch dsr_bringup2 dsr_bringup2_gazebo.launch.py mode:=virtual host:=127.0.0.1
 ```

 Alternatively a connection to the robot can be made by setting the mode to real and changing the host address.

 ### Visualise Doosan and Gripper:

-Allow for visualisation of the robot and gripper in rviz
+Allow for visualisation of the robot and gripper in rviz:

 ```
 ros2 launch m1013_moveit_config start.launch.py color:=blue
 ```

 ### Launching Sort Segregate Programme:
 To launch the Sort and Segregate spring task use:

 ```
 ros2 launch sort_seg sort_seg.launch.py
 ```

-## Githubs:
+## Further Documentation:
 Further documentation and resources for the Doosan robot and gripper can be found at the github repositories below:

 https://github.com/doosan-robotics/doosan-robot2/tree/humble-devel (Doosan Robotics)